 By the time we were running the old academy Paula was captaining junior teams in men’s leagues.
 More often than not these teams would have an average age of just 12 but that didn’t stop them from achieving some pretty amazing things.
 One age-related regional record after another tumbled and I’ve lost count of how many cups were won in these open-aged leagues.

 With greater family commitments these days Paula doesn’t have the time to run weekend tournaments but she is the secretary of the Fred England League, and the junior team she captains has won the league for the last 3 seasons.
-All the kids want her to be their captain and with this she has recently put together a “B” Team which is also doing very well.
+All the kids want her to be their captain and with this she has recently put together a “B” All the kids want her to be their captain and with this she has recently put together a “B” Team which done no less than won the league at its first attempt.

 This page only scratches the surface for the incredibly positive impact Paula has had on our game, both locally and nationally.
 And my wife or not, I couldn’t respect that anymore than I do.